Internet Safety Checklist for Preschoolers

 - Don’t share personal information (like photos or videos) with anyone

-Do doubt the internet is a large part of the daily lives of many young ones.
+It makes sense to set boundaries to stay safe from internet dangers.
+The internet is a large part of the daily lives of many young ones.
 They don’t just watch their favorite YouTube clips and play games online but also talk to long-distance relatives over video conferencing.
-It makes sense to set boundaries for them and teach the how to stay safe online from a young age.
+Security and safety begins by teaching kids how to stay safe online from a young age.